 3. (The Lays of Beleriand): A couple of lengthy and unfinished poems from the 1920s, being accounts of Beren and Lúthien (in heroic rhyming couplets) and Túrin (in Anglo-Saxon alliterative verse).
 Unless you have special interest in these stories, or in Tolkien as a poet, this isn’t a particularly important volume.

 4. (The Shaping of Middle-earth).
-This one is notable for covering the geography of Arda – it features some neat First Age maps and diagrams (whether that is enough to justify getting the book is up to you).
-The volume also traces the developing Silmarillion up until the early 1930s – including the Annals of Valinor and Beleriand, which is Tolkien’s attempt to summarise the chronology of the First Age in the style of the Anglo-Saxon Chronicle (there are entries in actual Anglo-Saxon).
+This one is notable for covering the geography of Arda – it features some neat First Age maps and diagrams, though whether that is enough to justify getting the book is up to you.
+The volume also traces the developing Silmarillion up until the early 1930s – including the Annals of Valinor and Beleriand, which is Tolkien’s attempt to summarise the chronology of the First Age in the style of the Anglo-Saxon Chronicle.
+There are entries in actual Anglo-Saxon.